matt-harvey/dailycashmanager/README.rst

     SetOverwrite on

 Save the amended "NSIS.template.in".
-(Note this will, of course, now effect all NSIS installers built using this CMake module, not just for DailyCashManager.)
+(Note this will, of course, affect all NSIS installers built using this CMake module, not just for DailyCashManager.)
 Now, return to the unpackaged DailyCashManager source directory, and on the command line, and enter::